Skip to Content

 The drive along the Skeleton Coast from Swakopmund to Cape Cross is a unique experience.
 The straight gravel road along the coast with the desert on one side and the ocean on the other and pretty much nothing around except the occasional shipwrecks.

 Cape Cross Seal Reserve is worth visiting especially if you do your Namibia road trip between December and February when you can see thousands of cute seal cubs crawling around.
 Cape Cross is one of the largest Cape Fur seal colonies in the world.
 In the peak breeding season, there are over 200 000 seals in the reserve.
 Prepare for the smell.
-If you’re sensitive, bring a mask with you.
-This place is quite stinky.

 Spitzkoppe is another unique place in Namibia.
 It’s sometimes called the Matterhorn of Namibia.
 The smooth orange color granite mountain range stands out from the surrounding desert.
 Camping at Spitzkoppe is an amazing experience; the campsites are situated far apart which gives you the feeling of being alone in the vast desert.
-The facilities of the campsite are very basic; it’s more of wild camping.
-If you prefer having more comfort you can stay at Spitzkoppe Bush Camp just outside the reserve in one of the bush tents that have en-suite bathrooms.
+The facilities of the campsite are very basic; it’s more like wild camping.

 • Gate hours – 9 am to 4 pm.

 Day 8.
-Spitzkoppe – Etosha National Park (Okaukuejo Campsite)
+Spitzkoppe – Etosha National Park (Okaukuejo Campsite), 436 km/270 mi

-• Distance – 436 km, tar/gravel road
+• Distance – 436 km/270 mi, tar/gravel road

 • Petrol stops – at 60 km in Usakos; at 95 km in Karibib; at 158 km in Omaruru; at 320 km in Outjo; at 436 km at Okaukuejo campsite, Etosha